shawnrossouw/Developer-docs/vue-getting-started.md

 };
 </script>
 ```
-Now lets build our increment and decrement functions as methods to show how the count integer can be updated with state.
+Now lets build our increment and decrement functions as methods to show how the count integer can be updated with state, as well as the actual buttons with html.
 ```js
 <script>
 import child from "./components/child";